nonplayer/hammercrawl/hc_core_smith.md

 If the total incoming damage from an attack is greater than the NPC could possibly roll on its Death save, it can only succeed at the roll by rolling a natural unmodified 20.

 For NPCs with Zero (or fewer!)
-Hit Dice, they need not make Death saving throws when hit.
+Hit Dice - including weak NPCs given only a small handful of HPs in lieu of HD - they need not make Death saving throws when hit.
 Instead, any hit for any amount of damage will dispatch them immediately, no Wounds required.